St. Louis: Mississippian culture and European exploration

-The area that would become St. Louis was a center of the Native American Mississippian culture, which built numerous temple and residential earthwork mounds on both sides of the Mississippi River.
+The area that became St. Louis was a center of the Native American Mississippian culture, which built numerous temple and residential earthwork mounds on both sides of the Mississippi River.
 Their major regional center was at Cahokia Mounds, active from 900 to 1500.
 Due to numerous major earthworks within St. Louis boundaries, the city was nicknamed as the "Mound City".
 These mounds were mostly demolished during the city's development.
-Historic Native American tribes in the area included the Siouan-speaking Osage people, whose territory extended west, and the Illiniwek.
+Historic Native American tribes in the area encountered by early Europeans included the Siouan-speaking Osage people, whose territory extended west, and the Illiniwek.
+Sugarloaf Mound in South St. Louis was repatriated to the Osage Nation in 2025.